daostack/alchemy/README.md

 ## Working with docker

 The easiest way to start developing is to work with docker.
+Here is a quick setup; there are more detailed instructions in [here](./documentation/development.md).

-After you have installed docker, run the following steps:
+After you have installed docker, run the following command:
 ```sh
 docker-compose up alchemy
 ```